Myanmar security forces must stop 'vicious crackdown' - U.N. rights chief | Law-Order

-Michelle Bachelet said in a statement that more than 1,700 people have been arbitrarily detained and that arrests were escalating, with 29 journalists arrested in recent days.

-At least 54 people have been killed by Myanmar police and military officers since the coup, but the actual death toll could be much higher, she said.
-"Myanmar's military must stop murdering and jailing protesters," she said.
+Michelle Bachelet said that more than 1,700 people have been arbitrarily detained and that arrests were escalating.
+They included 29 journalists arrested in recent days, some charged with incitement to opposition or attending an unlawful assembly.
+At least 54 people have been killed by Myanmar police and soldiers since the coup, but the actual death toll could be much higher, she said in a statement, citing figures her office has been able to verify.

+"Myanmar's military must stop murdering and jailing protesters," Bachelet said, decrying the use of live ammunition against peaceful protesters across the country where hundreds have been wounded.
+Soldiers and police are reported to be conducting door-to-door searches and detaining people, some of whom disappear into custody without their family being told about their whereabouts, a practice known as enforced disappearance, she said.

+Bachelet urged Myanmar officials who have joined the civil disobedience movement to support efforts to hold miltary leaders accountable for serious human rights violations, through U.N. investigations and proceedings at the International Criminal Court (ICC).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)